 By a quick glance, the gun safe reviews websites that have popped up run the gamut from a very experienced internet marketer to two beginners who built their sites by following the step-by-step instructions on a guru’s blog.
 Based on their writing, I doubt a couple of them own a gun at all.

 And how is Gun Safe Reviews Guy any different?

 Internet Niche Marketers often have literally hundreds of niche websites.
-They usually cover completely unrelated areas from electric toothbrush reviews to bed bug treatment.
+They usually cover completely unrelated areas from electric toothbrush reviews to bed bug treatments.
 These marketers usually don’t know much about their topics, so pay others to write for them.
-Their goals are to make as many commissions as possible, by recommending every product they can and getting maximum traffic.
+Some pay for traffic to bring people to their site, to make money off of the traffic.
+Their goals are to make as many commissions as possible, by recommending every product they can and maximizing traffic.

 Gun Safe Reviews Guy is a different type of website, an Online Information site.
 Guns owners are a community I belong to and care about.
 My first priority is to provide honest information, like many other gun websites have done for me.
 I recommend the same things online that I recommend to my own friends and buy myself.
 With what I know about gun safes, I can’t ethically recommend most of the products out there.

 Proper safe construction is a unique field that most don’t have a feel for without doing some research.
 Most companies don’t try to educate their customers because it is usually less profitable than leveraging customer misconceptions.
 Because I’m not selling anything, just offering information, I have more freedom than they do.

 If you find useful information here, you can help spread the word by clicking the Sharing links at the top or bottom, posting on your gun forum, or telling a friend.
 I welcome any suggestions for improvements; send me a message.